 In the ankle joint or any joint in the body, two or more bones move relative to one another.
 There is a cushion or lining between the bones, which is called cartilage.
 Thinning or damage to this cushion can lead to arthritis or inflammation in the joint.

-We think of the ankle as having three sides and a roof, and fractures can occur in each of these areas or in combination.
+Because the ankle joint comprises three bones, there are numerous types of ankle fractures.
+Doctors think of the ankle as having three sides and a "roof," and fractures can occur in each of these areas or in combination.

 As the number of fracture lines increase, so does the risk of long-term joint damage.
 Trimalleolar ankle fractures and pilon fractures have the most cartilage injury and, therefore, have a higher risk of arthritis in the future.

 Within each of the above types, the fracture will be either:

 There are some additional, unique types of fractures.